-Chambersburg firefighter receives national honor for service locally & internationally
+Chambersburg firefighter receives national honor for service locally & abroad

 FRANKLIN COUNTY, Pa.– A Chambersburg firefighter has been recognized for his service at home and beyond our nation’s borders.